 For a free legal consultation, call (214) 696-9253

-A minor under the age of 21 who has been charged with driving under the influence may receive:
+A minor under the age of 21 who has been charged with driving under the influence (DUI) may be penalized with:

 - 60-day license suspension

 - Up to 40 hours of community service